-Shopify is one of the biggest names in eCommerce and you will likely already have heard of it even if you didn’t realise.
-It apparently powers over 800,000 online stores and has generated over $100 billion in sales since launch.
+Have you heard about this rising eCommerce platform but still wondering what is Shopify?
+The Shopify platform is one of the biggest names in eCommerce and you will likely already have heard of it even if you didn’t realise.
+It apparently powers millions online stores and has generated over $400+ billion in sales since launch.
 It offers a fully hosted turnkey store for anyone who wants to sell products online.

 The premise of Shopify is simple.
-To provide the opportunity to sell products with little or no coding or technical knowhow.
+To provide the opportunity to sell products with little or no coding or technical know-how.
 Does it live up to that?
+How long does it take to start selling your stuff?
 Can anyone set up and run an online store using Shopify?
-Let’s find out!

 From $29 to $299 per month. $9 per month for Shopify Lite.

-Ease of use –There is a lot of setting up to do but it is all very straightforward.
+Ease of use –There is a lot of setting up to do before you can start selling but it is all very straightforward.

-Turnkey – Shopify includes domain names, store themes, fulfilment options, payment gateways, tax calculators and everything you need to run an online store.
+Turnkey – Shopify includes domain names, store themes, fulfilment options, payment gateways with credit card options, tax calculators and everything you need to run an online store.

 Shopify App Store – If there are holes in Shopify’s offering, it will likely be filled by the many apps within the app store.